pouchdb/pouchdb/docs/gql.md

 ## Functions

-GQL contains a number of operators and functions that can operate on retrived documents.
+GQL contains a number of operators and functions that can operate on retrieved documents.

 ### Aggregation Functions